s-samsam225/cse15l-lab-reports/LabReport1.md

 *Example Two:*
 ![Image](catWithArg.png)
 1. The working directory when we ran this command was /home.
-2. We got this output because it
+2. We got this output because when we input "cat lecture1" into the terminal the cat command reads the the input and will output the file's content.
-3. fyu
+3. This was not an error because the cat command was able to execute correctly based on our input into the terminal.

 *Example Three:*
 ![Image](catFile.png)
 1. The working directory when we ran this command was /home.
-2. ub
+2. We got this output
-3. d
+3. This was not an error because the cat command can only read